 How do I sign up for online banking?

 Step 1.
-Visit our Web site and go to the First Link online banking login section (it’s on the top left side of our home page).
-Enter your member number and password in the boxes.
-For first-time users, you password is typically set to the last four digits of your social security number.
+Visit our Web site and go to the Online Banking Login section (it’s on the top right side of our home page).
+Enter your username and password in the boxes.

 When I log onto the Online Banking, it doesn’t provide a “blank” area for my user name.

 Occasionally there can be a lag time in loading.
 Please wait a few second and then try refreshing your screen.
 If the problem proceeds, please contact us.

 Your Password must be at least eight characters in length, contain at least one lowercase letter, at least one uppercase letter, at least one special character, and at least one number.
 If you are having trouble resetting your password, please contact our Member Resource Center at 505-766-5600 or visit your local branch.

 Step 1.
 Once you log onto your account, click on your profile icon that lists your name and select “Settings”.